jbusodev/eat-the-frog/README.md

 When cloning on your local machine, make sure you have a functional Apache, MySQL and PHP installation.

 Before browsing the app on your localhost, create a ```crapaud``` database and import its content with ```crapaud.sql```
-Then, edit ```connexionPDO.php``` to match your phpMyAdmin settings.
+Then, edit ```connexionPDO-local.php``` to match your phpMyAdmin settings and rename it as ```connexionPDO.php```.

-You should be good to use the App!
+You should be ready to use the App!
 You will find below the login credentials to access the app.
 ### Credentials
 **username**:**password** | **level**
 portfolio:demo_!#%    | user